Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Introduction

-In summary, the primary contributions of this study are as follows: \begin{itemize} \item \textbf{Comprehensive Literature Review:} We present the first extensive review and categorization of existing lane-level traffic prediction research, highlighting their strengths and weaknesses. \item \textbf{Unified Topological Modeling and Baseline:} We propose a unified topological modeling approach and predictive tasks for various lane-level traffic predictions, along with a simple baseline model tailored to these challenges. \item \textbf{Creation of Diverse Datasets:} We extract and make public three unique datasets from real-world road networks, encompassing both regular and irregular lane configurations. \item \textbf{Improved Code Replication and Fair Benchmarking:} We replicate codes that were previously unavailable in existing research and conduct thorough, equitable benchmarking of current and new models, emphasizing both their effectiveness and efficiency. \end{itemize}
+In summary, our main contributions can be outlined as follows: \begin{itemize} \item We introduce the first systematic classification framework for lane-level traffic prediction and provide a comprehensive analysis of the technical characteristics, advantages, and limitations of existing methods. \item We propose a unified topology modeling approach, clarify the tasks and challenges of lane-level traffic prediction, and design a simple yet effective baseline model to address these challenges. \item We extract and construct three reliable datasets from two real-world road networks, including datasets with regular and irregular lane counts, to enhance the diversity of testing scenarios.
+These datasets are made publicly available to the research community. \item We reproduce and release previously unavailable code from existing studies, conduct extensive and fair testing of both existing models and the proposed baseline model, and evaluate their performance using dual metrics of effectiveness and efficiency. \end{itemize}

-The rest of this paper is organized as follows: In Section 2, we provide a comprehensive classification and analysis of existing work based on spatial topology construction and spatio-temporal dependency modeling.
-Subsequently, Section 3 defines a unified problem of lane-level traffic prediction.
-Motivated by these challenges, details of our proposed unified graph-structured approach and a simple baseline are introduced in Section 4.
-Next, in Section 5, we evaluate our model on three datasets using multiple metrics, presenting a benchmark for lane-level traffic prediction, including studies on effectiveness and efficiency, as well as long-term predictive performance.
-Finally, we conclude the paper and discuss the future implications of lane-level traffic prediction in Section 6.
+The rest of this paper is organized as follows: In \textbf{Section~\ref{section 2}}, we provide a comprehensive classification and analysis of existing work based on spatial topology construction and spatio-temporal dependency modeling.
+Subsequently, \textbf{Section~\ref{section 3}} defines a unified problem of lane-level traffic prediction.
+Motivated by these challenges, details of our proposed unified graph-structured approach and a simple baseline are introduced in \textbf{Section~\ref{section 4}}.
+Next, in \textbf{Section~\ref{section 5}}, we evaluate our model on three datasets using multiple metrics, presenting a benchmark for lane-level traffic prediction, including studies on effectiveness and efficiency, as well as long-term predictive performance.
+Finally, we conclude the paper and discuss the future implications of lane-level traffic prediction in \textbf{Section~\ref{section 6}}.